unm-escape/escape2025/README.md

 The materials for ESCAPE were developed through support from the National Science Foundation (NSF grants [EAR-2146272](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2146272), [RISE-2325476](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2325476), [OCE-2314273](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2314273)).
 This year's program is made possible through generous support from the UNM Department of Earth and Planetary Sciences.

 This repository contains the course schedule and python notebooks for activities throughout the week.
-Additional course materials, shared files, and lecture slides will also be available on Google Drive.
+Additional course materials, shared files, and lecture slides are also available on [Google Drive](https://drive.google.com/drive/folders/1sasdDqQX4HoFlmWUCOKn1E1cxkdAbRGm).

 ## Schedule